How to make an indie film

 Oh, and make sure they are the sort not to break your supposed-ever-lasting friendship over artistic differences... we wouldn't want to have to re-cast and re-shoot now, would we?

-Let's say you've got practically no money at all.
-Where is the money going to go?
-Assume that nobody gets paid for working on this film including yourself.
-The budget is likely to go on equipment, setting, props and costume.
+It’s possible to make a low budget (and even zero budget) film look high quality these days.
+So how much money can you spare?
+Let’s say you’ve got practically no money at all.
+If nobody gets paid for working on this film including yourself, the budget is likely to go on equipment, setting, props and costume.
 The film is most likely to look professional if the budget goes on equipment.

-If you don't own a video camera, it is possible to hire equipment from companies such as Kays, who will provide any film making paraphernalia you could imagine, from backdrops to choreographers.
+If you don’t own a video camera, you can hire equipment from companies like Kays, who will provide any film making paraphernalia you could imagine, from backdrops to choreographers.

-Digital cameras have changed the face of the industry and it'll be far easier for you to make a decent quality indie film on a digital video camera than it will be for you to get hold of standard film recording equipment.
-The Tom Cruise / Jamie Foxxx blockbuster 'Collateral' was shot entirely on digital camera and (in the hands of experts, admittedly) doesn't look any the worse for it.
+Digital cameras have changed the face of the industry and it’ll be far easier for you to make a decent quality indie film on a digital video camera than getting hold of standard film recording equipment.

-Consider whether you will be filming close to home or whether you'd rather spend a two week trip in the Scottish mountains to film your final scene.
-Draft an estimate and keep a running tally of equipment hire, hotel rooms etc. If you're making travel arrangements for location, be as prepared as possible to make sure it's a wrap by the end of the trip.
-That means you have an idea of what locations you'll find up there, you've made back-up plans if the weather doesn't go your way, and you've got a firm but flexible idea of how you'd like to shoot the scene(s).
+Consider if you’ll be filming close to home or would rather spend a two week trip in the Scottish mountains to film your final scene.
+Draft an estimate and keep a running tally of equipment hire, hotel rooms etc. If you’re making travel arrangements for location, be as prepared as possible to make sure it’s a wrap by the end of the trip.
+That means you have an idea of what locations you’ll find up there, you’ve made back-up plans if the weather doesn’t go your way, and you’ve got a firm but flexible idea of how you’d like to shoot the scene(s).

 Where possible, rope friends in to help you for free.
 Why stay in a Highlands hotel (that's you, the crew and actors) when you have cousins up there with a farm who might be able to put you up?

-Lastly, if you're filming close to home, do a little location research. use the internet and library to find out if there are places in the area that might be of interest - abandoned hospitals, closed down railway stations, old quarries...
-You'd be surprised.
+If you’re filming close to home, do a little location research.
+Use the internet and library to find out if there are places in the area that might be of interest – abandoned hospitals, closed down railway stations, old quarries… You’d be surprised.
 You may be able to write a nice letter to the authorities and get permission to film there.

 Also get your friends to assist you.
 Tell them to walk around and take snaps of places they find that might work for locations.